 Today’s lesson is how to say someone’s name and where he/she lives in Spanish.
 It’s a pretty short (but important!) lesson talking about people and where they live.
 I asked questions about our family and friends using photos.

-You can download the lesson here:
+You can download the free lesson here:

 How I Taught My Kids He/She Lives in Spanish

 Next week I’m going to start the lessons for the first chapter of the workbook I created.
 The book introduces family and the house and some high frequency verbs.
 I realized I hadn’t included a lesson that includes how to say someone’s name and how to say where someone lives, and those are necessary!
 I decided to do this quick lesson before jumping into the first workbook.